 Soil, Sunlight and Water Recommendations for Yarrow

 When it comes to soil, yarrow needs excellent drainage.
 This is not just a preference; it's a requirement.
-Yarrow will not thrive and may quickly die in wet soil.
+Yarrow will not thrive and may quickly die on wet soil.
 Sandy soil, loam or even clay will do just fine as long as it offers good drainage.
 The soil doesn't need to be fertile.
 This native herb doesn't turn up its nose at regular or even poor garden soils.
 Given the potential for invasive growth of yarrow, it is probably best not to fertilize.
-In fact, avoid soils that are too nutrient rich since this might encourage aggressive growth.
+In fact, avoid soils that are too nutrient-rich since this might encourage aggressive growth.

 Irrigation is optional for yarrow once it gets established.
 Like every plant, yarrow needs moist soil when the seeds are germinating and significant water for seedlings as they are developing their roots.
 Once the yarrow plants are mature, they are drought-tolerant survivor plants.
 Still, for the best flowers and the happiest plants, see to it that the plants get an inch of rainfall every week during the growing season.